Monitoring API Analytics

 Why is some of my analytics information missing?

-The storing of analytic information for app/API usage is controlled by the policies that are attached to the API.
+The storing of analytic information for app/API usage is controlled by the policies that are attached to the API or property settings.
 For example:

 • If you don't attach the AtmosphereApplicationSecurityPolicy policy to the API, calls to the API endpoint are logged, but there are no records of the app/API interactions, such as the APIs > My APIs > choose API > Analytics > Overview > Usage by App chart or, for app developers, the Apps > My Apps > choose app > Analytics > Overview > Usage by API chart.